himanshusharma89/k8s-diagnostics-mcp-server/README.md

 ## 🤝 Contributing

 We welcome contributions!
-This project aligns with InfraCloud's commitment to the CNCF ecosystem and open-source community.
+This project aligns with our commitment to the CNCF ecosystem and open-source community.

 ### Development
 ```bash